Skip to main content

 1. Hail Jayden!
 Commanders win on last-play heave.
 A dominant first half turned into what looked like a disappointing loss for Dan Quinn's team.
 With two seconds remaining, Washington had one last prayer.
 Quarterback Jayden Daniels avoided pressure for 12.7 seconds before chucking the pigskin 54.5 air yards into the end zone.
 The ball was deflected backward where Washington wideout Noah Brown gobbled it up for the game-winning score.
 The Commanders controlled the first half, generating 267 yards to 90 for Chicago.
 However, red zone failures kept the Bears in the contest.
 Washington settled for four field goals on the day and didn't reach paydirt until the final play.
 Daniels looked fine playing through a rib injury that had the quarterback questionable entering the game.
 He threw for 326 yards and a TD while rushing for 52 yards on eight totes.
 The offense couldn't get going in the second half, punting four times and missing a field goal.
 But with the game on the line, Daniels spun one last spell to pull out the victory.

 2. Bears come up short after taking three quarters to get into gear.
 The Bears offense was a struggle early.
 Behind a rickety offensive line, Caleb Williams rarely had time and missed several throws through three quarters, in which he had just 36 passing yards.
 Running back D'Andre Swift jumpstarted a dead offense with a 56-yard touchdown scamper in the waning moments of the third quarter.
 Then Williams awoke, making pinpoint throws despite being crushed.
 The No. 1 overall pick showed an impressive ability to stand in and deliver and slip out of would-be sacks.
-Williams completed 6 of 8 passes for 95 yards on his final two drives (+22.9% CPOE), after completing just 4 of 16 passes for 36 yards on the Bears first nine drives (-24.6% CPOE).
+Williams completed six of eight passes for 95 yards on his final two drives (+22.9% CPOE), after completing just four of 16 passes for 36 yards on the Bears first nine drives (-24.6% CPOE).
 A bungled goal-line chance, in which coordinator Shane Waldron called a handoff to backup center Doug Kramer that was fumbled, nearly cost Chicago dearly.
 However, after the D got another stop, Williams led a TD drive capped off by a Roschon Johnson TD plunge.
 It looked like Williams would add another comeback win to his ledger.
 However, Daniels got the last laugh on his draft-mate.

 3. Commanders D continues to evolve.
-For much of the game, Quinn's defense discombobulated the rookie quarterback, stymied Swift and kept the Bears offense in check.
+For much of the game, Dan Quinn's defense discombobulated the rookie quarterback, stymied D'Andre Swift and kept the Bears offense in check.
 Despite not having a dominant edge presence, the Commanders were able to collapse the pocket.
 Bobby Wagner has been a stud in the middle and Frankie Luvu is a menacing demon.
 The secondary, which was picked on early in the season, did a solid job on the Bears' weapons.
 As the season has gone, Quinn has been able to coach up solid performances from his defense.
 Sunday, they might have stubbed their toe in the fourth quarter with a few misses, but it was enough to give Daniels just enough time to finally find the end zone.

 Next Gen Stats Insight for Bears-Commanders (via NFL Pro): Jayden Daniels held onto the ball for 12.79 seconds on his game-winning 52-yard Hail Mary touchdown to Noah Brown, the first TD pass with a time to throw over 10 seconds in the Next Gen Stats era (since 2016).

-NFL Research: The 52-yard Hail Mary was the second-longest game-winning TD pass by a rookie as time expired in the 4th quarter in NFL history, behind a 56-yard TD pass by Tim Couch to Kevin Johnson on Halloween 1999.
+NFL Research: The 52-yard Hail Mary was the second-longest game-winning TD pass by a rookie as time expired in the fourth quarter in NFL history, behind a 56-yard TD pass by Tim Couch to Kevin Johnson on Halloween 1999.

 Denver Broncos 28, Carolina Panthers 14